gvwilson/thirdbit/_posts/2006/2006-10-22-and-i-thought-i-worried-a-lot.md

 ---
-title: "And I Thought *I* Worried a Lot..."
+title: "And I Thought *I* Worried a Lot…"
 date: 2006-10-22 10:13:10
 year: 2006
 ---